 Infants with the lethal infantile form of CPT2 usually die within the first few months of life.
-Infants with the severe infantile form often do somewhat better, but also suffer from severe multisystemic disease.
+Infants with the severe infantile form often do somewhat better.
+But they also suffer from severe multisystemic disease.
 The myopathic form is milder.
 Most people with this form have a normal life expectancy.

 What causes carnitine palmitoyltransferase deficiency?